 There are several things you can do.
 First, check with your HMO or insurer to determine if the organization has designated replacements for the providers which are not functioning.
 In many cases, you may be able to substitute out-of-network providers without employees incurring additional costs.
 A number of insurers may be willing to waive out-of-network penalties, deductibles or co-pays, and in certain cases, may be willing to waive plan restrictions such as limitations on prescription refills.
-For example, in response to one past severe hurricane, all pharmacists in Texas were granted temporary authority to dispense up to a 30-day supply of medication (other than a Schedule II controlled substance) even if the prescriber could not be reached, based on their discretion.
-Additionally, some healthcare providers, such as Aetna and UnitedHealthcare, have allowed patients to refill medications early.
+For example, in response to past severe hurricanes, all pharmacists in Texas were granted temporary authority to dispense up to a 30-day supply of medication (other than a Schedule II controlled substance) even if the prescriber cannot be reached, based on their discretion.
+Additionally, some healthcare providers, such as Aetna and UnitedHealthcare, are allowing patients to refill medications early.